I write about media, attention, and the industries that shape how we spend it.

 Founder and media executive.
 Twenty-five years at the intersection of journalism, digital, and streaming — and this journal is where I try to say the useful parts out loud.

-Before any of that, I spent nearly a decade as a journalist — across television (CNN-IBN) and print (Mint, the Wall Street Journal’s India partner).
-I was part of the launch team of two television channels, and the habit of watching an industry get rewritten from inside has stayed with me ever since.
+Before any of that, I spent nearly a decade as a journalist — across television (CNN-IBN, NewsX) and print (Mint, the Wall Street Journal’s India partner).
+I launched the first science-and-technology section in a mainstream Indian newspaper at the Hindustan Times, was part of the five-person team that built out NewsX — which made me one of the youngest Executive Producers in Indian television — and helped set up the country’s first integrated newsroom at Mint.
+The habit of watching an industry get rewritten from inside has stayed with me ever since.

 I have always been passionate about the power of computing and the imagination of science fiction, and I am driven — still — by the need to make a real dent in the world.
 This journal exists because the working notes got too long for email.
 I publish essays when an argument has cooled enough to set, and dispatches when something is actually happening and I need to say it quickly.
 I’m wrong in public when I’m wrong.
 That is the whole point.